 - (9) Core noninterest expense to average assets is a non-GAAP financial measure.
 We compute our core noninterest expense to average assets as the ratio of core noninterest expense to average assets.
-For a reconciliation to the most directly comparable GAAP financial measure for core noninterest expense, see Table 2, GAAP to Non-GAAP Reconciliation. - (10) Return on average tangible assets, return on average tangible stockholders' equity, tangible stockholders' equity to tangible assets, average tangible stockholders' equity to average tangible assets and tangible book value per share are non-GAAP financial measures.
+For a reconciliation to the most directly comparable GAAP financial measure for core noninterest expense, see Table 2, GAAP to Non-GAAP Reconciliation. - (10) Return on average tangible assets, return on average tangible stockholders' equity, tangible stockholders' equity to tangible assets and tangible book value per share are non-GAAP financial measures.
 We compute our return on average tangible assets as the ratio of net income to average tangible assets, which is calculated by subtracting (and thereby effectively excluding) amounts related to the effect of goodwill from our average total assets.
-We compute our return on average tangible stockholders' equity as the ratio of net income to average tangible stockholders' equity, which is calculated by subtracting (and thereby effectively excluding) amounts related to the effect of goodwill from our average total stockholders' equity.
-We compute our tangible stockholders' equity to tangible assets as the ratio of tangible stockholders' equity to tangible assets, each of which we calculate by subtracting (and thereby effectively excluding) amounts related to our goodwill.
-We compute our tangible book value per share as the ratio of tangible stockholders' equity to diluted outstanding shares.
+We compute our return on average tangible stockholders' equity as the ratio of net income to average tangible stockholders' equity, which is calculated by subtracting (and thereby effectively excluding) amounts related to the effect of goodwill from our average total assets.
+We compute our return on average total stockholders' equity.
+We compute our tangible stockholders' equity to tangible assets, each of which we calculate by subtracting (and thereby effectively excluding) amounts related to our goodwill.
+We compute our tangible book value per share as the ratio of tangible stockholders' equity to outstanding shares.
 We believe that these financial measures are useful for investors, regulators, management and others to evaluate financial performance and capital adequacy relative to other financial institutions.
 Although these non-GAAP financial measures are frequently used by stakeholders in the evaluation of a company, they have limitations as analytical tools and should not be considered in isolation or as a substitute for analyses of results as reported under GAAP.
-The following table provides a reconciliation of these non-GAAP financial measures for the periods indicated:
+The following table provides a reconciliation of these non-GAAP financial measures with their most closely related GAAP measures for the periods indicated: